Link your local to GitHub account via SSH

 If you’ve already commited, you have to force the update:

-$ git push origin master –force
+$ git push origin master --force

 If you commit a large file that is rejected on push (for example, GitHub will reject files >100MB), you need to completely remove it from the commit history before you will be able to push again.
-This is a good idea if you have a private file that you don’t want to be public.
+This is a also good idea if you have committed private file that you don’t want to be public.

 Install bfg